gladstone-institutes/Bioinformatics-Workshops/Using-git-and-github/basics.md

 git status
 ```

 Create a new branch named `my-feature` and push it to GitHub.
-It's a good idea to keep your active development in a separate branch from master so that master is always in the last known good state.
-For more information, see [our git workflows document](https://github.com/gladstone-institutes/git-primer/blob/master/workflows.md).
+It's a good idea to keep your active development in a separate branch from main so that main is always in the last known good state.
+For more information, see [our git workflows document](https://github.com/gladstone-institutes/git-primer/blob/main/workflows.md).
 ```bash
 git checkout -b my-feature
 git push origin my-feature